 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

 Until 2016, Mitchell worked as an economist and senior civil servant in the UK government.
-At the Department for Environment Food and Rural Affairs (DEFRA), he was Deputy Chief Economist and was responsible for economic analysis on EU, agricultural and environmental issues—including advising Ministers on the UK’s strategy on the EU Common Agricultural Policy.
+At the Department for Environment Food and Rural Affairs (DEFRA), he was Deputy Chief Economist and was responsible for economic analysis on EU, agricultural and environmental issues.
 Between 2014 and 2015, he chaired the Agricultural Markets Information System established by the G20 to mitigate global food commodity volatility.
-At DEFRA, Ian was also responsible for the UK’s economic analysis on food & resource security and animal disease risk & outbreaks.
+At DEFRA, Mitchell was also responsible for the UK’s economic analysis on food & resource security and animal disease risk & outbreaks.

-From 2004 to 2008, Mitchell undertook economic analysis on education and social mobility at the UK Department for Education.
-He and his team helped design, and led the evaluation of, reforms to higher education including the introduction of tuition fees.
-This included projecting participation and annual budgets over £8bn ($12bn) and assessing impacts on equality.
-He undertook new research on social mobility in the UK using both income and broader measures of well-being.
+Earlier in his career, Mitchell undertook economic analysis on education and social mobility at the UK Department for Education.
+He led the evaluation of higher education reform including the introduction of tuition fees and researched on social mobility in the UK using both income and broader measures of well-being.
 Mitchell’s career began at Ernst and Young and has also included roles at HM Treasury and the Centre for Economics and Business Research.

 Commitment to Development Index Ranks World’s Richest Countries on How Well Their Domestic Policies Improve Lives in the Developing World

 +1 (202) 416-4040

 WASHINGTON – Today, the Center for Global Development announced that Sweden claimed the #1 spot in the Commitment to Development Index, which ranks 27 of the world’s richest countries by how well their policies help improve lives in the developing world.